At Newport 1960 is a blues fresco impossible to resist

 The blasting drums are especially present in tunes like I’ve Got My Mojo Working and Got My Mojo Working Pt.
 2, where the listener will be finding themself face to face with a flawless percussion execution.
 It is so accurate and engaging that the drums seem to capture all of the listener’s attention at times.
 They even prevail over all of the other musical elements due to the aggressive jazzy-style percussion playing that Clay adopted in these songs.

-Summing up At Newport 1960, it’s one of the historic records that marked a significant shift regarding the blues genre towards its electric variant, but nonetheless this piece of music remains significant as a testimony of a great ride on sentiments that only some bluesmen can summon.
+Summing up At Newport 1960, it’s one of the historical records that marked a significant shift regarding the blues genre towards its electric variant, but this piece of music remains significant as a testimony of a great ride on sentiments that only some bluesmen can summon.